 And that is the down side to destroying beaver dams.
 It may not seem like a big deal to an OHV driver.
 You might think, now is the time when dams sometimes wash out anyway, so might as well drive over them and get a thrill.
 When in actuality, the dams are still creating habitat, still storing water, still allowing water to sink into our deeper aquifers, still providing fire breaks, still filtering out pollutants.
 Once a dam is removed the beavers have to spend their time fixing it, when they could be expanding their own range, creating more habitat, more fire breaks, more filtration systems, more area affecting our aquifers, more firebreaks, more of a Riparian Serengeti’s, as I’ve heard this area called before.

 If you happen to be wondering where the law sits on this discussion, we’ve looked that up for you, too.

 California State Law states: “No person shall operate, nor shall an owner permit the operation of, an off-highway motor vehicle in a manner likely to cause malicious or unnecessary damage to the land, wildlife, wildlife habitat or vegetative resources.”

-So, if you happen to be an OHV driver, I want to ask, “What is the river, and it’s beavers, doing for you?
+So, if you happen to be an OHV driver, I want to ask, “What are the river, and the beavers doing for you?
 What do you love about the beaver habitat?
-How can we support it so that it will still exist for all of us?”
-We all love the river.
+How can we support it so that it will still exist for all of us?
+We all love the river. ”